LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 using namespace std;

 int main() {
-  // Display Hello World! in the terminal cout << "Hello World!" << endl;
+  // Display Hello world! in the terminal cout << "Hello world!" << endl;

   return 0;
 }
 ```

-::: insight Key Insight - How code is executed
+::: insight Key insight - How code is executed
 Code is processed/executed the same way it is written, from top to bottom.
 :::

-## Compiling the Code
+## Compiling the code

 To compile the code (translate our instructions to instructions understood by our computer's processor), the `g++` compiler needs to be called.
 This can be achieved by entering the following command into a terminal (*bash* or *powershell*):